sjbylo/aba/README.md

 - Write archive `aba.tgz` to the device mounted at /dev/path/to/drive, EXCEPT for the `seq#` tar files under save/
 - The `seq#` tar file(s) in the "mirror/save" directory and the repo tarball `aba.tgz` can be copied separately to a storage device, e.g. USB stick, S3 or other.

-Copy the "aba.tgz" file to the internal bastion and unpack the archive.
+Copy the "aba.tgz" file to the bastion and unpack the archive.
 Note the directory "aba/mirror/save".
-Copy or move the "seq" tar file(s), as is, from the "mirror/save" directory to the internal bastion, into the "mirror/save" directory on the internal bastion.
+Copy or move the "seq" tar file(s), as is, from the "mirror/save" directory to the  bastion, into the "mirror/save" directory on the bastion.

 ```
 sudo dnf install make -y     # If dnf does not work in the private environment (i.e. no Satalite), ensure all required RPMs are pre-installed, e.g. from a DVD drive at the time of installation.